gokrazy/gokrazy/website/content/packages/tailscale.md

 to secure your communication when gokrazy is [connected to an unencrypted WiFi network](/userguide/unencrypted-wifi/).

-{{% notice note %}}
-Tailscale currently uses [Userspace networking] mode on gokrazy, because for `tun` mode, Tailscale currently requires components that gokrazy does not provide.
-For accessing the services on your gokrazy installation, the Userspace networking mode works fine, though 🥳 .

-[Userspace networking]: https://tailscale.com/kb/1112/userspace-networking/ "Userspace networking mode (for containers)"
-{{% /notice %}}

 ## Requirements

- * Package `tailscale.com` v1.22.1 or later (latest version used automatically unless you have the package already in go.mod)
+ * Package `tailscale.com` v1.56.1 or later (latest version used automatically unless you have the package already in go.mod)
  * Volume `/perm/` needs to be initialized (instructions use `github.com/gokrazy/mkfs` to initialize) to persist authentication over reboots.